Collect and analyze Azure activity logs in Log Analytics workspace in Azure Monitor

 Using the Activity Log, you can determine the what, who, and when for any write operations (PUT, POST, DELETE) made for the resources in your subscription.
 You can also understand the status of the operations and other relevant properties.
 The Activity Log does not include read (GET) operations or operations for resources that use the Classic deployment model.

-When you connect your Azure activity logs to Log Analytics, you can:
+When you connect your Azure activity logs to a Log Analytics workspace, you can:

 - Analyze the activity logs with pre-defined views

-- Analyze and search and activity logs from multiple Azure subscriptions
+- Analyze and search activity logs from multiple Azure subscriptions

 - Keep activity logs for longer than 90 days1